Oct 22nd & 23rd 2021

 Post Race Process

-1. Cars will exit the track and enter the pit area at a safe speed.
+1. Cars will exit the track and enter the infield or pit area at a safe speed.

 2. Top three cars must cross scales in order of finish for inspection after heats and top 5 in features.
 All cars must have weight and any weight penalties posted on hood